-Research involving the usability of digital products makes up a great deal of the work we do.
-Over the years this has become art as much as science.
+Research involving the usability of digital products makes up a great deal of the work I do.

 Usability testing is useful when your website, mobile website or app needs fine tuning.

-We design tests to evaluate navigation, orientation and content.
-We’ll be testing for problems and suggesting improvements.
+I design tests to evaluate UI, UX and content.
+I’ll be testing for problems and suggesting improvements.

 A standard sample is comprised of 6 users who are recruited to a specified user typology.
 The user is given tasks to complete whilst the researcher observes their actions and captures pain points the customer experiences.

-This technique allows users to go through a series of tests on their PC, tablet or smartphone.
+This technique allows users to go through a series of tasks on their laptop, tablet or smartphone, without the researcher.

-A test may comprise of navigating to specific content, registering for a service or using an e-commerce system.
+Tests should not be too complex; they may involve navigating to specific content, registering for a service or using an e-commerce system.

 The resulting data is a series of statistics and/or video capture of the screen and user completing the tasks.

-Intercepts involve capturing a random selection of people as they use products and services that are in the first stages of release.
+Intercepts involve capturing a random selection of users as they use products and services that are in the first stages of release.

-We capture the initial, spontaneous interactions people have with products and services.
+These initial, spontaneous interactions that people have with products and services are gold dust.
 This can be done remotely via an online survey, or physically by researchers being in the same vicinity as the product when customers use it.

 Usability Groups are a combination of group discussions and user testing.

-Users are convened into qualitative groups, but each have a PC terminal, tablet or smartphone to test digital designs.
+Users are convened into qualitative groups, but each have a laptop, tablet or smartphone to test digital designs.
 Prototypes and live websites are normally used as field materials.

 Designs are evaluated, and users discuss the expectations and realities, suggesting and discussing improvements.